ComboStrikeHQ/rocketfuel_api/README.md

 ## Development

+Run specs with `bundle exec rspec`.

-To be able to run the specs, the env var `ROCKETFUEL_API_SANDBOX_AUTH_TOKEN` is needed.
+To recreate or create new VCR episodes, a proper value for env var `ROCKETFUEL_API_SANDBOX_AUTH_TOKEN` is needed.
+We recommend that you set it in `.env.test` file.

-We run rake rubocop to make sure, everything looks good.
+We run `rake rubocop` to make sure, everything looks good.

 ## License